raibtoffoletto/functional-tic-tac-toe/README.md

   );
 ```

-**No!** Just remember we are not writing HTML here, those are JSX components, so think of them as functions, in JavaScript you cannot have two `returns` inside the same function, one will be ignored.
+**No!** A returned JSX must have an unique top level component.
+Remember that we are not writing HTML here, those are JSX components, so think of them as functions, in JavaScript you cannot have two `returns` inside the same function, one will be ignored.
 For the cases when you don't want to insert another DOM element in your structure but you need to wrap the returned JSX in something, React provides us with a component called `Fragment`.
 It will not insert any HTML tag in the final code, but will provide a wrapper function for all of your returned fragments.

 ```javascript
 return (